Raids and Notepad

 Better, but there’s a final feature that the vanilla Python console cannot solve.
 I want to track the camp despawn times.
 If I type “10 8m”, I want the script to show an 8-minute countdown timer beside the world.
 We can’t do that here because:

-2. Even if we used an asynchronous coroutine to do the printing, the world list will have to be reprinted every second to update the time, leading to a lot of flashing in the console.
+function is blocking, and nothing new can be printed until I enter something in the console. - Even if we used an asynchronous coroutine to do the printing, the world list will have to be reprinted every second to update the time, leading to a lot of flashing in the console.

 How do we fix this?